Tublatanka: 1990s and lineup change

-In 1990, Tublatanka left for Jevany to a studio belonging to L. Steidl to record their fourth album, Nebo – peklo – raj (Heaven-Hell-Paradise).
-Andy Hryc, an actor who put together an intro to the song “Démon pomsty” (Demon of Revenge), gave the album its name at a major show where thousands of people were present.
-In 1992, the next album was released, entitled Volanie divočiny (Call of the Wild), which not only featured the lyrics of Sarvaš, but also of Whisky (a Slovak musician who was also a good friend of Ďurinda’s).
+In 1990, Tublatanka left for Jevany to a studio belonging to L. Steidl to record their fourth album, Nebo – peklo – raj.
+Andy Hryc, an actor who put together an intro to the song "Démon pomsty", gave the album its name at a major show where thousands of people were present.
+In 1992, the next album was released, entitled Volanie divočiny, which not only featured the lyrics of Sarvaš, but also of Whisky (a Slovak musician who was also a good friend of Ďurinda's).

 In 1993, relations between Ďurinda and Horváth began to deteriorate due to creative differences.
-After a show in Karlsruhe, Germany, Horváth left Tublatanaka.
+After a show in Karlsruhe, Germany, Horváth left Tublatanka.
 As Ďurinda couldn't find anybody to replace Horváth for a long time, he had to take over bass duties while he and Černý recorded their 1993 Christmas album Poďme bratia do Betlehema (Let's Go to Bethlehem, Brothers), which came out during Christmas and became extremely popular around that time.
 The album was given its name by Silvia Lakatošová, the last Miss Czechoslovakia (On 1 January 1993, Czechoslovakia formally split into two independent countries, the Czech Republic and the Slovak Republic).
 During this time, Ďuro Černý became addicted to drugs after trying them with his friends from a band he also played with, called Slobodná Európa. Černý was no longer able to play with Tublatanka and left the band in order to begin drug rehab.